LedioDylgjeri/fantasy-soccer-team/README.md

 # Fantasy-Soccer

 I grew up plyaing soccer and became a huge fan of the sport.
 Lately, my team hasn't been doing so well.
 Their performance has sparked debates around the players.
-If I had the chance to create my own team, who would I chose?
+If given the chance to create my own team, who would I chose?

 ## Check out the app:
 [FANTASY SOCCER](https://fantasy-soccer.fly.dev/)